Bank of the West home equity review

 - Last month’s mortgage statement

-How to apply for a home equity loan with Bank of the West
+Other home loan products Bank of the West offers

 - Conventional loans.
 Adjustable and fixed-rate mortgages with varying interest rates and term lengths.